 Variational inference and expectation propagation methods have been adapted for Bayesian inference in state-space models~\citep{deisenroth2012expectation, chang2020fast, wilkinson2020state}.
-However, despite the strong connection of both frameworks to numerical optimization~\citep{wilkinson2023bayes}, many existing approaches extend VI and EP to state-space representations in an ad-hoc manner.
-Such methods often integrate variational principles into the structure of a Rauch-Tung-Striebel smoother~\citep{rauch1965maximum} template rather than deriving algorithms from a foundational optimization-based perspective.
-As a result, they may not fully leverage the potential benefits of a systematic approach to state estimation in the most general settings.
+However, despite the strong connection of both frameworks to numerical optimization~\citep{wilkinson2023bayes}, many existing approaches extend VI and EP to state-space representations in an \emph{ad hoc} manner.
+Such methods often incorporate variational principles into the structure of the Rauch--Tung--Striebel smoother template rather than deriving recursive algorithms from an explicit dynamic optimization problem.
+As a result, they may not fully leverage the potential benefits of a systematic approach to state estimation.

-In this work, we cast approximate Bayesian inference in nonlinear, non‑Gaussian state-space models as an iterative \emph{dynamic} optimization problem over the space of candidate posteriors.
-Our key contributions are: \begin{itemize} \item \emph{Dynamic optimization formulation}: We introduce a principled variational framework for Bayesian inference that formulates inference as a sequence of entropic trust-region updates in probability-density space, using structured entropic proximal regularization. \item \emph{Unified recursive algorithms}: We derive a family of efficient forward–backward recursion schemes whose structure is determined entirely by the factorization of the variational posterior --- forward-, reverse-, or hybrid-Markov factorizations. \item \emph{Adaptive step size}: We show that the step size between iterative updates corresponds to a Lagrangian multiplier whose optimal value is determined by a dual R\'enyi divergence objective. \item \emph{Generalization of classical smoothers}: Our method generalizes algorithms in the linear-Gaussian setting, thereby providing a bridge between classical and modern approximate inference techniques. \item \emph{Flexible posterior approximations}: We provide practical realizations using Gauss--Markov approximations, instantiated via generalized statistical linear regression and Fourier–Hermite moment matching, allowing for efficient inference in nonlinear and non-Gaussian models. \end{itemize}
+In this work, we cast approximate Bayesian inference in nonlinear, non-Gaussian state-space models as an iterative \emph{dynamic} optimization problem over the space of candidate posteriors.
+Our key contributions are: \begin{itemize} \item \emph{Dynamic optimization formulation}: We introduce a principled variational framework for Bayesian inference that formulates inference as a sequence of entropic trust-region updates in probability-density space, using a structured proximal regularizer. \item \emph{Unified recursive algorithms}: We derive a family of efficient forward-backward recursion schemes whose structure is determined entirely by the factorization of the variational posterior --- forward-, reverse-, and hybrid-Markov factorizations. \item \emph{Adaptive step size}: We show that the step size between iterative updates corresponds to a Lagrangian multiplier whose optimal value is determined by a dual R\'enyi divergence objective. \item \emph{Generalization of classical smoothers}: The proposed approach generalizes algorithms in the linear-Gaussian setting, providing a bridge between classical and modern approximate inference techniques. \item \emph{Flexible posterior approximations}: We provide practical realizations using Gauss--Markov approximations, instantiated via generalized statistical linear regression and Fourier--Hermite moment matching, allowing for efficient inference in nonlinear and non-Gaussian models. \end{itemize}